Develop these skills at Wake Forest.

 College provides the opportunity to learn and practice key skill sets that you will use throughout your life and career beyond Wake Forest.

-That’s why we created the COREFour – four skill areas that every Wake Forest student should develop and eventually be able to apply to their lives after college.
+That’s why we created the COREFour Mentoring Skills: four skill areas that every Wake Forest student should develop and eventually be able to apply to their lives after college.

-Learn more below about how you can start developing these core skills now!
+Students: Start developing these skills now!
 One easy place to start is with our LinkedIn Learning Pathway for the COREFour.
 Click here to get started!

 Personal and professional relationships are key to your success.
 We all need people to support us.
 Here are some practical actions you can take to build relationships: